paypal/PayPal-PHP-SDK/README.md

 If you have any suggestions/remarks/feedback related to SDK 2.0.0, feel free to create an issue.

+## PHP Minimum Version

+You must be using PHP version 5.4 or higher to use this SDK.

 ## License
 PayPal-PHP-SDK is open source.
 See the [LICENSE](./LICENSE) file for more info.